 They sell ceramics and textiles in contemporary Scottish tartan patterns.

-From hand decorated pottery to carpet rugs, from scented candles to teapots and mugs, with a few bonus items like shirts and bags.
+From hand decorated pottery to carpet rugs, scented candles, teapots and mugs, with a few bonus items like shirts and bags.
 There’s everything you can think of!

 Anta really has the best modern Scottish gifts for her if you’re planning to buy something nice and not too cheesy.

-You will need to have some space in your luggage and a nice budget, because while items sold at Anta are pretty expensive, they’re also so nice that you will keep on piling them into your shopping basket: been there, done that!
+You will need to have some space in your luggage and a nice budget, because while items sold at Anta can be pretty expensive.
+They’re also so nice that you will keep on piling them into your shopping basket: been there, done that!

 Heather Jewellery: only in Scotland!

-As you probably already read in this article, the heather is an evergreen shrub, renowned for its cute blooms, that is pretty common in Scotland.
+As you probably already read in this article, the heather is an evergreen shrub, known for its cute blooms.
+It is pretty common in Scotland.
 What you probably don’t know is that you can buy handcrafted jewelry that actually uses this plant to make unique gems!

 Heather gems are made from the stems of heather.
 They gather, dye and then actually compress them into gemstones in a long process.
 Every gem is unique, because of the colors and patterns: you will be able to buy Scotland souvenirs that no one else has!

-This kind of stone is usually fitted into sterling silver jewelry.
+This kind of stone is usually fitted into sterling silver jewellery.
 We have found a lot of shops selling them both in Edinburgh and in the smaller Scotland villages.

 It’s a gift that people won’t expect, great if you want to stay away from the usual tartans of Scotland, to buy something that has a deeper meaning.
 Some cool ideas might be bangles, brooches or pendants.
 I’d avoid buying earrings unless you know for sure that the person you’re buying them for isn’t allergic.